bimsarapathiraja/MCCL/README.md

 </p>

 ### Contact
-In case of any query, create issue or contact bimsara.pathiraja@mbzuai.ac.ae
+In case of any query, create issue or contact bgpbimsara@gmail.com

 ### Acknowledgement
 This codebase is built on <a href="https://github.com/tianzhi0549/FCOS">FCOS</a> and <a href="https://pypi.org/project/netcal/">Detection Calibration</a>